 Bias, cronyism, retaliation or flattery are limited by 1) the transparency of the reviews, which are freely available and possibly signed, and 2) the transparency of comments and recommendations, which are freely available and signed.
 In addition, Peer Community in Paleontology has established a code of conduct (no conflict of interest, no recommending of articles authored by recent co-authors and/or friends, etc.) to be followed by its recommenders.
 The Managing Board of Peer Community in Paleontology also performs a quality check on the deontology of the reviews and recommendations.

-All information leading to the recommendation of a preprint is made public: the name of the recommender who recommends the article, his/her comments, the reviews and suggested corrections and the authors’ replies are available on the Peer Community in Paleontology website, and the consecutive versions of the preprint are deposited in open archives.
+All information leading to the recommendation of an article is made public: the name of the recommender who recommends the article, his/her comments, the reviews and suggested corrections and the authors’ replies are available on the Peer Community in Paleontology website, and the consecutive versions of the article are deposited in open archives.
 Only the name of the reviewers may be withheld at their discretion.

-If a preprint is rejected after peer-review, reports and decision are sent to the authors, but they will not be published by Peer Community in Paleontology and will not be publicly released.
+If an article is rejected after peer review, reports and decision are sent to the authors, but they will not be published by Peer Community in Paleontology and will not be publicly released.
 This editorial material will be safely stored in our database where no one but the Managing Board can have access to it.

-Yes, any authors, belonging or not to Peer Community in Paleontology, can submit their preprint to Peer Community in Paleontology.
+Yes, any authors, belonging or not to Peer Community in Paleontology, can submit their articles to Peer Community in Paleontology.

 Each recommendation by Peer Community in Paleontology has a DOI and can therefore be cited as suggested below (in your CV and in manuscripts):

-When a preprint is recommended by PCI Paleo, you can cite it as follows, by indicating which version of the preprint has been peer-reviewed and recommended:
+When an article is recommended by PCI Paleo, you can cite it as follows, by indicating which version of the article has been peer-reviewed and recommended:

-Peer Community in Paleontology does not provide any editing, formatting or proofing services.
-We encourage authors to format their preprint in a simple way in order to improve readability, for their own benefit and that of the readers.
-When a preprint is recommended by Peer Community in Paleontology, we only ask the authors to add a cover page to their preprint and a sentence in the abstract stating that the preprint has been peer-reviewed and recommended by Peer Community in Paleontology (including the DOI of the recommendation on PCI Paleo).
+Peer Community in Paleontology does not provide any copy-editing or proofing services.
+We encourage authors to format their article in a simple way in order to improve readability during the peer review process, for their own benefit and that of the readers.
+When an article is recommended by Peer Community in Paleontology, a final, formatted version is uploaded to the open online archive with a clear link to the recommendation and peer-review reports on PCI Paleo.

-Yes, recommended preprints are indexed.
-Google Scholar indexes all sort of documents (articles, books, reports, etc.), including preprints deposited in repositories such as arXiv, bioRxiv, PaleorXiv, PeerJ Preprints, and HAL.
-These platforms therefore record preprint citations in the same way as they record citations of articles published in journals.
+Yes, recommended articles are indexed.
+Google Scholar indexes all sort of documents (articles, books, reports, etc.), including articles deposited in repositories such as arXiv, bioRxiv, PaleorXiv, PeerJ Preprints, and HAL.
+These platforms therefore record preprint citations in the same way as they record citations of articles published in journals, and these can eventually be merged.
 An author’s profile in Google Scholar would therefore take into account recommended articles and recommendations.

 Most, if not all journals already accept the citation of articles not published in traditional journals (e.g. book chapters and reports), even when these have not been peer-reviewed.
-In contrast, Peer Community in Paleontology recommended preprints have been peer-reviewed, we see no reason why traditional journals would refuse to consider them valid.
+In contrast, articles recommended by Peer Community in Paleontology have been peer-reviewed, so we see no reason why traditional journals would refuse to consider them as valid citations.

 More and more journals accept submission of articles that are deposited as preprints in open archives.
 See http://www.sherpa.ac.uk/romeo/index.php.

-The recommendation refers only to the version of the preprint that has been recommended by Peer Community in Paleontology.
+The open online archive will usually automatically link to the published paper.
+The recommendation refers only to the version of the article that has been recommended by Peer Community in Paleontology.